 2. Choose a web host.

-Choosing a bad host will doom your blog from the beginning.
-Users will be frustrated with slow page loading times and you may often find that your blog is simply not working at all (yikes!).
+Choosing a bad host will doom your site from the beginning.
+Users will be frustrated with slow page loading times and you may often find that your site is simply not working at all (yikes!).

 There are hundreds of different web hosts you can choose from, but my recommendation for your blog is BlueHost.
 In fact, BlueHost is the web host I use for theblogstarter.com.
-I have been very happy with BlueHost for many years now, and recommend them for all new bloggers because:
+This is for a few reasons:

-- They offer a free, simple installation of all the popular blogging tools, including WordPress (the one I recommend and show you how to use in this guide).
+1. They offer a free, simple installation of all the popular blogging tools, including WordPress (the one I recommend you use).

 Because BlueHost is a top-quality web host they cost a bit more ($5.99 per month) than low-quality hosts.
-There is a way to get a discount though.
-If you use one of the links on this site by October 28th you can get BlueHost’s Fall Sale price of $2.75 per month (for 36 months), including a free domain name.
+But if you use one of the links on this site you can get BlueHost’s high-quality service for just $3.49 per month (for 36 months), including a free domain name.

 Click on the next step for a complete step-by-step walk-through of how to register your domain name and setup your blog.
 If you have any issues during this process you can always contact me for free help.